hotosm/tracing-guides/_posts/tips/01-01-0100-IDPsettlement.md

 Impromptu IDP settlements in urban area are located in non build-up portions of a city.
 They can usually be identified by bright orange or blue tents arranged in a non linear fashion within open areas.
 Open areas usually consist of parks, school yards, athletic fields, or other small open areas in a city.

 An Area IDP settlement will have 5 or more tents.
-Please trace the extent of the entire open area, this will allow for calculations of IDP space and an assist with critical assistance.
-For collecting individual tents see this guidance.
+Please trace the extent of the entire open area, this will allow for calculations of IDP space and can assist with the overall response.
+For collecting individual tents please see this guidance.